suzanayesh2/Mastering-JavaScript-in-20-Days/Day1.md

  ### values :
  chunks of information we want to wark with.
  ###### JS has two kinds of data:
--Primitive types (strings, numbers, boolean , undefined, null ) -objects (document & friends..)
+- Primitive types (strings, numbers, boolean , undefined, null )
+- Objects (document & friends..)

 ## Operators